MrTWrecks0208/ReleaseKit/README.md

 # ReleaseKit
-ReleaseKit generates Release Notes for Apple Shortcuts
+ReleaseKit generates release notes for Apple Shortcuts

-ReleaseKit is made up of multiple shortcuts which together aim to simplify and improve the shortcuts release process for shortcut developers and also create a more robust, feature-rich experience for end users.
+ReleaseKit is a suite of tools which together aim to streamline and improve the shortcuts release process for shortcut developers and also create a more robust, feature-rich experience for end users.

 ### [miCloud](https://github.com/MrTWrecks0208/ReleaseKit/miCloud) &#9729;

-miCloud is a storage and version control shortcut that serves as the underlying structure and foundation for ReleaseKit. miCloud stores both Builds and Releases.
-Each Build and Release is divided by Major Versions and further subdivided by Minor Versions.
-A folder is created for each Build and Release and all data is stored in the respective folder for the shortcut.
-All shortcuts included in ReleaseKit pull data from miCloud.
+miCloud is a storage and version control tool that acts as the underlying structure and foundation for ReleaseKit. miCloud stores both Builds and Releases.
+Each Build and Release is grouped by Major Version and further subgrouped by Minor Version.
+A folder is created for each Build and Release and all shortcut data is stored in its respective folder.
+All shortcuts added to ReleaseKit pull their data from miCloud.

 ### [Release Notes](https://github.com/MrTWrecks0208/ReleaseKit/ReleaseNotes) 🚀

 Release Notes is, as the name suggests, for release notes.
 Release Notes refers to documentation that accompanies the release of a version of a software.
 Release notes include new features, bug fixes, and enhancements/improvements.
-The Release Notes shortcut also includes sections for additional resources and general notes.
+The Release Notes shortcut also includes sections for resources and general notes.
 Release notes help to inform end-users and keep them aware of changes to a shortcut.

 ### [Screens](https://github.com/MrTWrecks0208/ReleaseKit/Screens) 📺